Judge Mathis: On-air format, broadcast schedule, execution methods

-Each episode runs for one hour and typically consists of 4 cases.
+Each episode ran for one hour and typically consisted of 4 cases.
 The show is broadcast five days a week in every U.S. state, as well as Canada through Omni Television.

-The cases on Judge Mathis are classified as tort law civil disputes with a maximum $5,000 claim, a typical amount for small claims court.
-The producers of the show select the cases.
-To acquire cases, the show solicits real-life litigants with pending disputes or individuals with potential disputes.
+The cases on Judge Mathis were classified as tort law civil disputes with a maximum $5,000 claim, a typical amount for small claims court.
+The producers of the show selected the cases.
+To acquire cases, the show solicited real-life litigants with pending disputes or individuals with potential disputes.

-If litigants agree to be on the show, they are paid a talent fee ranging from $150 to $300, and they receive travel accommodations.
-Mathis has prior knowledge of the cases.
-In all cases, litigants give their prospective case managers all evidence in advance.
-Any outside legal case pending must be dismissed by both parties.
+If litigants agreed to be on the show, they were paid a talent fee ranging from $150 to $300, and they received travel accommodations.
+Mathis had prior knowledge of the cases.
+In all cases, litigants gave their prospective case managers all evidence in advance.
+Any outside legal case pending had to be dismissed by both parties.

-Typically, Mathis's producers only seek cases that they deem juicy and sensational enough for television.
+Typically, Mathis's producers only looked for cases that they deemed juicy and sensational enough for television.

 Location

-Each case's litigators enter the second-floor studio at the NBC Tower separately and plead their case in front of a studio audience.
-The show pays for the litigants' travel and hotel fees, provided by a small stipend for those selected to appear before Mathis, standard practice for courtroom television programming.
+Each case's litigators entered the second-floor studio at the NBC Tower separately and pled their case in front of a studio audience.
+The show paid for the litigants' travel and hotel fees, provided by a small stipend for those selected to appear before Mathis, standard practice for courtroom television programming.

-Mathis, which films from the NBC Tower in Chicago, Illinois, reported that production consulted him about shooting the court show from Los Angeles, California.
+Mathis, which filmed from the NBC Tower in Chicago, Illinois, reported that production consulted him about shooting the court show from Los Angeles, California.
 Production had expressed interest in Mathis being closer to the rest of the celebrity industry.
 Although he considered this suggestion, Mathis vehemently denied the option.
 In Mathis's words, "I didn't want to interrupt the success.
 I felt that it was working well, so why disturb that?
 Secondly, I just love Chicago a lot more than Los Angeles.”